akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - what are the products
 - what all can i buy from here
 - which products do you have
+- How many types of water filters do you have?

 ## intent:cost_of_the_products
 - how much does it cost